flame-engine/flame/doc/tutorials/platformer/step_3.md

 The secret to any gaming engine is the game loop.
 This is an infinite loop that calls all the objects in your game so you can provide updates.
-The `update` method is the hook into this and it uses a `double dt` to pass to your method the amount of time in microseconds since it was last called.
+The `update` method is the hook into this and it uses a `double dt` to pass to your method the amount of time in seconds since it was last called.
 This `dt` variable then allows you to calculate how far your component needs to move on-screen.